-- Visit a Showroom (Where Available): Visit one of our local showrooms in Boston, Chicago, Colorado Springs, Connecticut, Denver, Kansas City, Los Angeles, Minneapolis, Northern CO, Pittsburgh, or San Francisco, so that you or a family member can test a ramp to find the best solution for your mobility needs.
+- Visit a Showroom (Where Available): Visit one of our local showrooms in Boston, Chicago, Colorado Springs, Connecticut, Denver, Kansas City, Los Angeles, Minneapolis, Northern CO, Philadelphia, Pittsburgh, or San Francisco, so that you or a family member can test a ramp to find the best solution for your mobility needs.

 - Installation: After the ramp is purchased, one of our team members will reach out to schedule the date and time of installation that works best for you.
 Many times, handicap ramps can be be installed within a day after purchase, depending on the type selected and local inventory.
 On the day of installation, one or two of our professional, factory-trained technicians will come to your home to install your wheelchair ramp.
 The time of installation varies by ramp type.
 It's normally between 1-3 hours.

 Wheelchair Ramp Reviews

 Reading reviews online about wheelchair ramps is important as it helps you ensure you're choosing the right wheelchair ramp from the best company.
 Online review platforms such as Google, Trust Pilot, & Consumer Affairs are great places to start.

 Lifeway Mobility is proudly rated 4.8/5 with over 3,500 online reviews.
 Below are some of our most recent wheelchair ramp reviews from customers just like you.